 The B Corp revolution inspires Business Roundtable CEOs to do better.

-B Corps make it their goals to change in the way they conduct business to specifically address the value, needs, and health of consumers, employees, suppliers, and communities and to also redefine what it means to be successful in business.
+B Corps make it their mission to change the way they conduct business to specifically address the value, needs, and health of consumers, employees, suppliers, and communities and to also redefine what it means to be successful in business.
 And Corporate America is paying more attention to B Corps and their missions.

 The B Corp Movement: Changing the Business Roundtable